 The first book in my AL CLARK Series is currently FREE.
 As I learn more about promoting books on a budget, trying different tactics and ways to promote seems to be inevitable.
 It appears exposure to new readers is a key facet to success.
 If I can get people to read book one, they usually purchase other books in the series.

 All my books have four stars or better on Amazon.
 Goodreads reviews are similar.

 Another experiment in marketing I am trying is to make Al Clark, along with all my books, available on most popular retail book distributors.

 I am proud to admit I listen to Science Friday on NPR when possible.
 So much to learn.

 This is the updated version of the drawing now included in my prequel to the AL CLARK Series.
 Best of all?
-The short story is FREE!
+The short story is discounted.

 If you like good ‘Old-Fashioned’ Sci-Fi Adventure–something without a lot of war, politics or sex, you might like this series.
-Available in (eBook-Paperback-Audiobook)
+All but the prequel are available in (eBook-Paperback-Audiobook)